GSGSDgggdzez/Online-Course-E-Learning-Educational-Website/README.md

 ## Features 🎉
 ------------

-* [list the key features of the project, e.g., user authentication, payment gateway integration, etc.]
+*  user authentication
-* [briefly describe each feature and its implementation]
+* Free and will organise

 ## System Requirements 📝
 ----------------------